DillonSteyl/SCIE1000/Week 8/style_1.md

 ## Shorthand

 If the customisation of your line is fairly simple, you can use shorthand.
-If you want to style your line with a default colour and some types of popular marks and line styles, you can style your line as follows:
+If you want to style your line with a default colour and some types of popular markers and line styles, you can style your line as follows:

 ```